 Maths is taught through lively, interactive lessons which involve direct teaching to the whole class.
 Children are encouraged to use concrete and pictorial aids wherever necessary.

 Geography provides a means of exploring, appreciating and understanding the world in which we live and how it has evolved.
 We aim to build upon a child's "personal geography" by developing geographical skills, understanding and knowledge through studying places and themes.
+Geography is taught through a spiral curriculum called Oddizzi.

 Pupils investigate a variety of people, places and environments in the UK and abroad.
 They find out how people affect the environment and how they are affected by it.
 They carry out geographical enquiry inside and outside the classroom.
 In doing this they ask geographical questions and use geographical skills and resources such as maps, atlases, aerial photographs and ICT.

-History is a statutory part of the National Curriculum and at Burbage Junior School, we believe that by learning about history, we can equip children with the knowledge they need to succeed not only in further education but in later life.
+We believe that by learning about history, we can equip children with the knowledge they need to succeed not only in further education but in later life.

 Children are taught to develop and improve their understanding, skills and historical knowledge.
 Opportunities for cross-curricular links with other subjects are utilised where appropriate.
+History is taught through a spiral curriculum called Kapow.

 As Martin Luther King Jr said, ‘We are not makers of history.
 We are made by history’ and only by learning about what has already happened, can children begin to think about the future.